microsoft/SEAL/README.md

 ````

 # Examples
 Microsoft SEAL comes with code examples with detailed comments.
-These comments are aimed to teach most of the concepts a developer will need to know to use the library efficiently and securely, and the associated code snippets will show how the core operations are performed.
-The examples are available (and identical) both in C++ and C#.
+These comments are aimed to teach most of the concepts that a developer will need to know to use the library efficiently and securely.
+And the associated code snippets will show how the core operations are performed.
+The examples are available (and identical) in C++ and C#.
 The C++ examples are divided into multiple .cpp files in SEAL/native/examples/ as follows:

-  - `examples.cpp`: the test runner application;
+  - `examples.cpp`: the example runner application;
   - `bfv_basics.cpp`: shows how to perform encrypted modular arithmetic using the BFV scheme;
   - `encoders.cpp`: shows how to encode more complex data into Microsoft SEAL plaintext objects;
   - `levels.cpp`: explains the concept of levels in Microsoft SEAL.
-This is conceptual material that will be necessary to understand for using the CKKS scheme;
+This is a conceptual material that will be necessary to understand before using the CKKS scheme;
   - `ckks_basics.cpp`: shows how to use the CKKS scheme for computing on encrypted real numbers;
   - `rotation.cpp`: shows how to perform cyclic rotations on encrypted vectors using the BFV and CKKS schemes;
   - `performance.cpp`: performance tests for Microsoft SEAL.

+It is recommeded to read the comments and the code snippets along with command line printout from running an example.
+For easier navigation, command line printout provides the line number in the associated source file where the associated code snippets start.

 # Contributing